tldr-pages/tldr/pages/windows/winget.md

 `winget search {{package}}`

-- Upgrade all packages to latest versions
+- Upgrade all packages to latest versions:

 `winget upgrade --all`